vExcess/raven-drives/dev-docs.md

 exit
 ```

-Edit `/etc/mongod.conf` to have (You must open the file with root priveleges)
+Edit `/etc/mongod.conf` to have (You must open the file with sudo priveleges)
 ```yaml
 security:
   authorization: enabled